openstudioproject/openstudio_docs/api_v1/schedule_get.rst

         If specified, only returns classes for the specified location LevelID
+        If specified, only return classes with the specified level ScheduleTagID
-        If specified, only return classes with the specified level SortBy
+        If specified, only return classes with the specified tag SortBy
         Accepted values: 'location' and 'time'
             - **location** Sort by location and then time